qcr/tools/README.md

 qcr
 ```

-**Note:** To use the tool, you will require a SSH Key to exist on your machine and for it to be added to your GitHub account (see [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for instructions).
+**Note:** If the tool ever gets in an odd state, you can simply run `sudo rm -rf /var/tmp/qcr` to remove the tool.
+You will still have the ability to call `qcr` and reinstall/use the desired tools.

 # What is actually going on